hxncodes/todo-app/README.md

-# Frontend Mentor - Expenses chart component solution
+# Frontend Mentor - Todo app solution

-This is a solution to the [Expenses chart component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/expenses-chart-component-e7yJBUdjwt).
+This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents